 7. Grover Cleveland (1885-1889, 1893-1897)

-Mr. Cleveland signed an act to create the Interstate Commerce Commission to regulate railroads.
-Mr. Cleveland also sent warships to Venezuela to help to mediate a border dispute with Britain and enforce the Monroe Doctrine.
+Grover Cleveland signed an act to create the Interstate Commerce Commission to regulate railroads.
+Cleveland also sent warships to Venezuela to help to mediate a border dispute with Britain and enforce the Monroe Doctrine.
 Mr. Cleveland was unable to manage the Panic of 1893 and the resulting depression that followed.
 He became unpopular with organized labor when he used federal troops to squash the Pullman railroad strike in 1894.
-Mr. Cleveland is the only president whose wedding ceremony was conducted in the White House.
+Cleveland is the only president whose wedding ceremony was conducted in the White House.

 6. Ulysses S. Grant (1869-1877)

 Ulysses S. Grant encouraged passage of the 15th amendment and signed the Civil Rights Acts of 1870 and 1875 guaranteeing the protection of voting rights and equal rights to African-Americans.
 Grant also presided over the Panic of 1873, which caused the country to fall into deep recession.